Shasta County California Citizenship Lawyers

 Shasta County Citizenship Lawyers Understand the Naturalization Process

 Persons who are not born in California, or any other state within the U.S., must become naturalized before they are a citizen.
-Although naturalization procedures vary according to each applicant's circumstances, in general, one must qualify as a legal permanent resident, live in the U.S. for a specified time, successfully complete a U.S. law and history exam, and exhibit good moral character.
+Although naturalization procedures vary according to each applicant's circumstances, in general, one must qualify as a legal permanent resident, live in the U.S. for a specified time, successfully complete an U.S. law and history exam, and exhibit good moral character.

 Shasta County Attorneys Have Experience With the Citizenship Documentation